1. Introduction and Output

 How do you think you will use what you learn in the future?

 1.5.
-What Should I Bring To Class
+What Should I Bring To Lecture

 Curiosity